joevandebilt/Legend-Of-Drongo/README.txt

 v2.3.4
 - Added criteria if questions asked to an enemy

+v2.3.5
+- Added try catch to main command entry to allow for errors
+- Improved world

 Please report any bugs to joevandebilt@live.co.uk with a screenshot of what you can see and if possible which command you ran.
 Or use GitHub